playfultechnology/arduino-displays/README.md

  - Or, a LM3914 analog driver, which determines which segments to light from an analog input (take a PWM output from a GPIO pin and then smooth it through an RC circuit to feed the signal line input as described in https://forum.arduino.cc/t/low-pass-filter-for-pulse-width-modulation/498556).
  - Or, a multiplexing LED driver like a MAX7219 (64 LEDs via SPI) or HT16K33 (128 LEDs via I2C).
 These are somewhat overkill to only light 10 LEDs, but otherwise are perfectly designed for the job!

 The only last remaining problem is to get the correct polarity for the bar graph displays themselves.
-I have three, which are labelled:
+Here are how some of my bargraphs are labelled:
  - 2510SR-1 (Red), _anodes_ are on the labelled side
+ - B10R (Red), _anodes_ are on the labelled side
+ - B10B (Blue),  _anodes_ are on the labelled side
  - B10Y (Orange), _anodes_ are on the labelled side
  - 1025G (Green), _cathodes_ are on the labelled side!
+ - HSN-2510BG (Green), _anodes_ are on the labelled side

 # ST7920
 ST7920 is a popular controller chip used to 128x64 LCD panels.
 In its simplest form, it can be controlled via either parallel or serial (SPI) interface (selectable via the PSB/NC pin).
 Since the board sends no data back to the controller, there is no MISO pin to connect for the SPI interface - just MOSI, CLK, and SS, along with 5V and GND for the display controller and also the backlight, and an optional reset pin.